ryanadiputraa/pawn-shop/README.md

 # PAWN SHOP

-Pawn Shop is a information system for managing Pawn Shop data.
-Build with Golang as a RESTful API with PostgreSQL for database, and ReactJS for client side.
+Pawn Shop is a information system for managing Pawn Shop Information System data.
+Build with Golang as a RESTful API with PostgreSQL for database.

 ## API SPEC